-This corn & avocado summer salad is a fantastic light side dish full of bright colors and delicious fresh ingredients.
+This corn & avocado summer salad is the perfect Cookout side dish.
+Full of bright colors and delicious fresh ingredients.
 Make this for your next cookout and watch it disappear.
+The combination of creamy avocado and sweet corn is a fantastic collaboration of flavor and texture.

 Obviously fresh corn isn’t available year round but when it is take full advantage.
 Living in Maryland I have access to fantastic local sweet corn in the summer and fall.
 If I see a roadside produce stand I almost always pull over to grab a dozen ears of corn.
 In the summer we eat corn on the Cobb a few nights a week and it’s not uncommon for my family to plow through a dozen ears in one meal..my 8 year old nephew is good for 3-4 ears himself.